ministryofjustice/hmpps-hdc-api/README.md

 1. `./run-local.sh --start-docker` - starts docker images, waits for them to start and then runs the app against a standalone licences DB
 2. `./run-local.sh` - waits/checks that the requisite docker images exist and then runs the app against a standalone licences DB
-3. `./run-local.sh --connect-db` - runs the app against the frontend licences DB docker image (requires localstack running)
+3. `./run-local.sh --connect-db` - runs the app against the frontend local licences DB docker image (requires localstack running)

 ### Linting